johnsetzer/yerf/README.md

 1. Automatically, post data to a server after 1000ms, 2000ms after that, and 4000ms after that.

         kivi.enablePost([1000, 2000, 4000]);
-1. Older browsers, IE7, don't support `JSON.stringify()`.
-If you want your site to work in these browsers see the [kivi.getToJSON() documentation](https://github.com/johnsetzer/kivi#browser-compatibility).
 1. To get the waterfall viewer to work you need to host the `waterfall_viewer.css` and `waterfall_viewer.js` files somewhere and tell yerf where to find them.

         yerf().config.waterfallViewer = {